An Honest Review of the Üllo Wine Purifier [Buy or Pass?]

 This wine purification system is designed to help all those who are allergic or sensitive to sulfites and, according to the inventor, the product satisfies both occasional tasters and the experienced consumers and wine experts, especially the sommeliers.

-Üllo is designed to remove the sulfites as an added chemical preservative, aiming in this way to help to enjoy wine the dozens of wine lovers that suffer from sulfite sensitivity or allergy.
-In fact, many winemakers add sulfites to wine to properly store their beverage, but as soon as the bottle is opened, the sulfites are no longer needed.
+Üllo is designed to remove the sulfites added as a chemical preservative, aiming to help wine lovers that suffer from sulfite sensitivity or allergy.

-To capture sulfites, Üllo uses a porous filter made of food-grade polymer and that is designed to capture exclusively the sulfites while maintaining the other compounds of the wine unaltered.
-This filter, named Selective Sulfite Capture, not only maintains the character of the wine while reducing sulfites, it actually improves the wine’s flavors.
+To capture sulfites, Üllo uses a porous filter made of food-grade polymer that is designed to capture sulfites exclusively, while preserving the integrity of the wine.

-Apart from capturing the sulfites, the filter is also able to remove the sediment, bringing in this way a further benefit.
-The removal of the sediment might not be necessary if you are only drinking white and sparkling wines, but it certainly is if you like to enjoy reds.
+Apart from capturing the sulfites, the filter is also able to remove sediment.
+The removal of sediment might not be necessary if you are only drinking white and sparkling wines, but it certainly is if you like to enjoy reds.

 2. Triple System

-The Üllo wine purifier is made of three distinct components that together have the power of removing the harmful chemicals from your wine, a cup, the filter and the aerator.
+The Üllo wine purifier is made of three distinct components that together have the power to remove harmful chemicals from your wine: a cup, a filter, and an aerator.

-The cup is made of stain-resistant silicone and designed with a wide opening to help you pour the wine better.
-This cup is easy to maintain, it is easy to clean and dishwasher safe.
+The cup is made of stain-resistant silicone and designed with a wide opening to help you pour the wine easily.
+This cup is easy to clean and dishwasher safe.